 To make cupcake

 Add flour, cocoa powder, sugar, baking soda, and salt in a bowl and mix thoroughly to combine.
 Add in the butter, eggs, and vanilla and beat on medium speed for one minute.
-Add half of the Kahlua into the mixture and beat for 20 seconds.
+Add the instant coffee granules and half of the Kahlua into the mixture and beat for 20 seconds.
 Scrape the sides of the bowl and add remaining Kahlua.
 Beat for 20-30 seconds until the batter is smooth.
 The batter will be thin enough to pour.
 Divide it evenly among the lined cups.
 Bake 18-22 minutes just until a toothpick inserted into a few of the cupcakes comes out clean.
 Set the pan on a rack to cool.
 Frost the cupcakes when they are completely cool.

 TIP: For light tender cupcakes, spoon flour and cocoa lightly into measuring cups (instead of dipping the cups into the flour or cocoa) and then sweep the measures level without tapping or shaking them.